0xaguspunk/Meet-The-Turtle/README.md

 ![screenshot from 2015-01-13 02 29 16](https://cloud.githubusercontent.com/assets/6149085/5714630/fe63bf46-9acb-11e4-8758-f62f71256f40.png)

 ### Set Up ###
 To set up the app, clone the repository and execute `bower install` and `grunt serve`.
-The backend is still under development, right now Tortuga uses a public API found in https://github.com/raulmoron/vmhipermedia, but our intention is to develop our own with Node.js and MongoDB.
+The backend is still under development.
+Right now Tortuga uses a public API found in https://github.com/raulmoron/vmhipermedia, but our intention is to develop our own with Node.js and MongoDB.